Google Sheets

 :

-Next, I configure the Google Sheets
+Next, you configure the Google Sheets

 to match data rows to the profile in use.
-Note that the I

-Then, I configure a Key Press
+Configure a Key Press

 option and use the expression to retrieve data from rows matching the running profile’s profileId